 - Needham Market Country Practice

-Between us we look after around 52,000 patients and that number continues to grow.
+Between us, we look after around 55,000 patients and that number continues to grow.

 The PCN is lead by two enthusiastic Clinical Directors who are Dr Chris Lewis (Needham Market) and Dr Carrie Everitt (Hadleigh).
-Our PCN Manager is Lisa Coleman who works alongside the clinical directors on PCN projects.
+Our PCN Manager is Amy Vivian who works alongside the clinical directors on PCN projects.

 By working together our vision is to provide a joined up service for local communities.
 By diversifying our workforce and benefitting from a greater skill mix we can in turn create and develop a better care package for our patients.

 - We offer extended hours appointments to our patients

 - We provide an enhanced health in care homes service to the 16 care homes across our area

 - We employee additional health care professionals to support our practices.
 The roles we currently have in place are:

 - Trainee Nurse Associates

 - Care Coordinators